wordofwarning/wordofwarning.org/archive/warnings/index.md

 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values

 ---
-*Last updated 2 July, 4.10pm*<br><br>Below are Age Advisories/Limits + Content Warnings for past [Word of Warning](/) events; this information was for audience members who wanted to know more about the content of work presented in our Performance Programme — particularly highlighting elements that may have distressed, caused upset, or triggered.<br>*Please note — upcoming event warnings can be found [here](/warnings).*
+*Last updated 2 July, 4.22pm*<br><br>Below are Age Advisories/Limits + Content Warnings for past [Word of Warning](/) events (Please note — upcoming event warnings can be found [here](/warnings)).<br>This information is for audience members who want to know more about the content of work previously presented in our Performance Programme — particularly highlighting elements that may distress, cause upset, or trigger.
 <hr>
 #### 2020